mainsail-crew/docs/development/environment.md

 {: .info}

 Open your preferred terminal application and navigate into the Mainsail root directory. \
-Run the follwing command to install all required modules and dependencies:
+Run the following command to install all required modules and dependencies:
 ```shell
 npm install
 ```